For information on the Colorado Sheriffs' lawsuit against the 2013 anti-gun laws, click here.

 Woollard v.
 Gallagher, 712 F.3d 865 (4th Cir.
 2013).
 Amicus brief of the International Law Enforcement Educators & Trainers Association, International Association of Law Enforcement Firearms Instructors, Prof. Clayton Cramer, and the Independence Institute.
 Social science re licensed carry.

 Commonwealth of Virginia v.
-Sebelius (4th Cir.
-Apr.
-4, 2011).
+Sebelius.
+656 F.3d 253 (4th Cir.
+2011).
 Amicus brief on behalf of the Washington Legal Foundation and 14 law professors, including Kopel.
 The Obamacare individual mandate is not "proper" under the Necessary and Proper Clause.

 Newsom v.
 Albermarle.
 354 F.3d 249 (4th Cir.
 2003).
 Amicus brief of the Independence Institute.
 A middle school threatened to punish a student for wearing an NRA shooting sports camp t-shirt.
-The brief argues that the shooting sports are wholesome and promote good character, and that speech promoting shooting sports cannot rationally be censored in a public school.
+The shooting sports are wholesome and promote good character.
+Speech promoting shooting sports cannot rationally be censored in a public school.

 Maryland District Court

 United States v.
-Emerson, 270 F.3d 203 (5th Cir.
+Emerson.
+270 F.3d 203 (5th Cir.
 2001).
-Independence Institute amicus brief.
+Amicus brief of Independence Institute.
 The Second Amendment protects an individual right.

 Teixeira v.
 County of Alameda.
-En banc.
-No. 13-17132.
-Jan.
-31, 2017.
+873 F.3d 670 (9th Cir.
+2017) (en banc).
 Amicus brief for Jews for the Preservation of Firearms Ownership and the Independence Institute.
 County's ban on all new gun stores is invalid.
 The American Revolution was caused in part of British efforts to eliminate American arms commerce.

 Duncan v.
 Becerra.
-No. 17-983.
-Jan.
-8, 2017.
-Amicus brief for Doctors for Responsible Gun Ownership, Independence Institute, and Millenial Policy Center.
-Urges affirmance of district court perliminary injunciton against confiscation of standard capacity magazines.
+742 F. Appx.
+218 (9th Cir.
+2018).
+Amicus brief for Doctors for Responsible Gun Ownership, Independence Institute, and Millennial Policy Center.
+Urges affirmance of district court preliminary injunction against confiscation of standard capacity magazines.
 Addresses standard of review, and empirical evidence.

 Peruta v.
 San Diego.
-April 30, 2015.
-En banc rehearing before the 9th Circuit.
-Amicus brief for the International Law Enforcment Educators & Trainers Association.
+824 F.3d 919.
+(9th Cir.
+2016) (en banc).
+Amicus brief for the International Law Enforcement Educators & Trainers Association.
 Explains the empirical evidence showing that licensed handgun carry strengthens public safety.

 Fyock v.
 Sunnyvale.
 779 F.3d 991 (9th Cir.
 2014).
 Amicus brief for Gun Owners of California and the Center for Constitutional Jurisprudence.
 The history of magazines of greater than 10 rounds, and of magazine prohibition, in the United States.

 Peruta v.
 San Diego, 742 F.3d 1144 (9th Cir.
 2014).
 Amicus brief for the International Law Enforcement Educators and Trainers Association, and the Independence Institute.
 Details why the carrying of an unloaded handgun--which can only be loaded under "imminent" threat--is insufficient to effectuate the constitutional right of armed self-defense.
 Also details police interests in encouraging concealed carry rather than open carry.
 Includes numerous short videos to illustrate the brief's descriptions of how guns are loaded, and how they are deployed in an emergency.
-Same case in the District Court (S.D.
-Cal.): amicus brief for Center for Constitutional Jurisprudence, Doctors for Responsible Gun Ownership, Law Enforcement Alliance of America, and Independence Institute.
+Same case in the District Court, 758 F.Supp.3d 1106 (S.D.
+Cal.
+2010): amicus brief for Center for Constitutional Jurisprudence, Doctors for Responsible Gun Ownership, Law Enforcement Alliance of America, and Independence Institute.
 Heller and McDonald recognize the right to bear arms.

 Jackson v.
 San Francisco, 746 F.3d 953 (9th Cir.
 2013).
 Amicus brief of California Rifle and Pistol Association Foundation and Independence Institute.
 Requirement that guns at home must be locked up when they are not being carried on the person.